 You can also cook the sausage in simmering water for about 12 minutes until the fat rises to the top.

 Stir-Frying Chinese Sausage

 Another perhaps more expected method of cooking Chinese sausage is stir-frying.
 As you would with beef, chicken, or shrimp, you can stir-fry Chinese sausages with different kinds of vegetables, including bok choy, snow peas, mung bean sprouts, spring greens, Chinese leaves (napa cabbage), and asparagus.
-All you need to do is slice the Chinese sausage into thin pieces, heat up a little bit of oil in a wok, and stir-fry the Chinese sausage for one minute before adding the vegetables.
+All you need to do is slice the Chinese sausage into thin pieces, heat up a little bit of oil in a wok, and stir-fry the Chinese sausage for 1 minute before adding the vegetables.
 Then stir-fry until everything is cooked.
 You can also add some chopped garlic for some extra flavor, but this is entirely up to you as the dish will already have tremendous flavor from the Chinese sausage.
 Two good stir-fry recipes to try are cabbage with Chinese sausage and lotus leaf wraps.

-You can also use Chinese sausage to make a delicious fried rice.
+You can also use Chinese sausage to make delicious fried rice.
 Simply replace the meat or shrimp called for in the recipe with pieces of Chinese sausage.